moby/moby/docs/reference/api/docker_remote_api_v1.21.md

 `GET /containers/(id or name)/archive`

-Get an tar archive of a resource in the filesystem of container `id`.
+Get a tar archive of a resource in the filesystem of container `id`.

 Query Parameters: